suffolklibraries/lgc/content/collections/events/snape-magic-05-12.md

       -
         type: text
         text: .
-cost_details: 'Tickets from £17.50; under 30s half price'
+cost_details: 'Tickets from £15, discounts for under 16s and seniors'
-published: false
 ---
-"The classiest brass ensemble in Britain."
+A spectacular new music and dance show bursting with energy and a generous sprinkling of festive magic.